-By unanimous vote in June 2010, the Maryland State Board of Education adopted the Common Core State Standards (CCSS) in mathematics and English/ language arts (ELA) and literacy in history/social studies, science, and technical subjects.
+By unanimous vote in June 2010, the Maryland State Board of Education adopted the Common Core State Standards (CCSS) in mathematics and English/language arts (ELA) and literacy in history/social studies, science, and technical subjects.
 These research and evidence-based standards are internationally benchmarked and reflect the knowledge and skills most valued by employers and higher education.
-The CCSS serves as the foundation for curriculum development and instructional practices designed to ensure all students are prepared for college and careers.
+The CCSS serve as the foundation for curriculum development and instructional practices, which are designed to ensure all students are prepared for college and careers.
 This initiative provides a clear understanding and aligns expectations for what each student should know and be able to do at each grade level.
 The resulting curriculum continues to be a local responsibility (or state-led, where appropriate).
 MCPS adopted the CCSS and continues to align and refine curriculum across all grade levels.
 As these standards are being implemented across Maryland and within our school district, we must ensure that this is not an unfunded mandate and that resources are available to continue the work to provide students with opportunities to achieve the underlying goals and objectives.

-CAPITAL BUDGET/SCHOOL CONSTRUCTION
+■ CAPITAL BUDGET/SCHOOL CONSTRUCTION

 State construction funds continue to be inadequate to meet the substantial needs of our burgeoning student enrollment.
-The total FY 2016 state Capital Budget for school construction was \$318.2 million.
-MCPS requested \$147.9 million and received \$39.84 million.
-Limited state funding has forced Montgomery County to forward-fund critical capital projects and then await state reimbursement, sometimes not made until years after project completion.
+The total Fiscal Year (FY) 2018 state capital budget for school construction was \$387.4 million.
+Montgomery County Public Schools requested \$119.1 million and received \$59.2 million-\$37.4 million from the annual state aid allocation and \$21.8 million through the approved Capital Grant Program for Local School Systems with Significant Enrollment Growth or Relocatable Classrooms legislation approved by the Maryland General Assembly in April 2015 and amended in April 2016.
+Limited state funding has forced Montgomery County to forward-fund critical capital projects and then await state reimbursement, which sometimes is not made until years after project completion.